-Control processes can also decrease the TCE.
-However, these studies where high cognitive control is linked to a strong TCE all involve cases where remembering and using temporal information facilitates task performance.
+However, these studies where high cognitive control is linked to a strong TCE all involve cases in which remembering and using temporal information facilitates task performance.
 When remembering temporal information could actually be detrimental to performance, the relationship between high cognitive ability and the use of temporal information may be reversed.
-For example, Osth and Fox (2019) found the TCE was absent for a paired associate recognition task in which utilizing temporal information would lead to impaired task performance (but, see Davis et al., 2008).
-Here too, individual differences influence the effects of task: Older adults, who likely have less ability to inhibit the influence of temporal information, do show evidence of a TCE in a paired associates task (Campbell, Trelle, & Hasher, 2014).
-In free recall tasks designed to merely shift subjects' attention away from utilizing temporal information, subjects also display a smaller TCE.
-Hong, Fazio, and Polyn (2019) found that combining multiple factors that tend to reduce the usefulness of temporal information, such as testing subjects on a long list with semantic associations, can eliminate the TCE.
-Similarly, when

-Healey and Uitvlugt (2019) modified free recall instructions to ask subjects to focus on similarities in meaning between items rather than the order of items during study, they found the TCE was reduced to near zero.
-In addition, the correlation between the strength of the TCE and overall recall was much smaller in standard lists composed of relatively unrelated words when subjects were instructed to focus on semantic similarities.
-When lists were composed of related words, the correlation between recall and the TCE was actually negative.
+For example, Osth and Fox (2019) found the TCE was absent for a paired associate recognition task in which utilizing temporal information would lead to impaired task performance (but see Davis et al., 2008).
+Here too, individual differences influence the effects of task: Older adults, who likely have less ability to inhibit the influence of temporal information, do show evidence of a TCE in a paired associates task (Campbell et al., 2014).
+In free recall tasks designed to merely shift participants' attention away from utilizing temporal information, participants also display a smaller TCE.
+Hong et al. (2019) found that combining multiple factors that tend to reduce the usefulness of temporal information, such as testing participants on a long list with semantic associations, can eliminate the TCE.
+Similarly, when Healey and Uitvlugt (2019) modified free recall instructions to ask participants to focus on similarities in meaning between items rather than the order of items during study, they found the TCE was reduced to near zero.
+In addition, the correlation between the strength of the TCE and overall recall was much smaller in standard lists composed of relatively unrelated words when participants were instructed to focus on semantic similarities.
+When lists were composed of related words, the correlation between recall and the TCE actually was negative.

-We observed a similar pattern in our results: the correlations between recall and the TCE (see Figure 10) were significantly higher for intentional encoding than for incidental encoding for DFR (Fisher's z=3.95, p<.001) and CDFR (Fisher's z=6.75, p<.001).
-In both cases, decoupling of recall from temporal contiguity occurred in situations where subjects were not intentionally using temporally-based control processes.
+We observed a similar pattern in our results: The correlations between recall and the TCE (see Figure 10) were significantly higher for intentional encoding than for incidental encoding for DFR (Fisher's z = 3.95, p < .001) and CDFR (Fisher's z = 6.75, p < .001).
+In both cases, decoupling of recall from temporal contiguity occurred in situations where participants were not intentionally using temporally-based control processes.

 In summary, when temporal cues are unhelpful or detrimental to performance, control processes may diminish the TCE, and those with stronger control processing may display a smaller TCE.
-However, for tasks where the use of order information tends to improve performance, subjects with the strongest ability to engage in control processes typically do utilize temporal information to guide recall, whereas those with impaired cognitive control make less use of temporal information, resulting in a lower TCE.
-This suggests that incorporating control processes into Retrieved Context Theory is an important next step in theory development.
+However, for tasks where the use of order information tends to improve performance, participants with the strongest ability to engage in control processes typically do utilize temporal information to guide recall, whereas those with impaired cognitive control make less use of temporal information, resulting in a lower TCE.
+This suggests that incorporating control processes into retrieved context theory is an important next step in theory development.